Understanding Gem Synthetics, Treatments, And Imitations, Part 5: Identifying Gemstone Treatments

 Spodumene is not normally heated, although some yellowish-brown material may be changed to a purplish color by heating, and lilac kunzite can be turned an intense emerald-green by gamma irradiation.

 One of the most commonly heat-treated gems is quartz.
 Synthetic amethyst is made from a specially prepared smoky quartz by gamma-ray bombardment.
 It appears likely that natural amethyst acquires its color in the same manner.
 Gamma irradiation plus heating of some Brazilian quartz produces a bright greenish-yellow color that is not found in nature.
 This color fades substantially in sunlight.
-Amethyst may turn brownish or red at a temperature between 400 and 500°C, but sometimes a green color is produced and such gems are sold as “greened amethyst,” or “prasiolite.”
+Amethyst may turn brownish or red at a temperature between 400 and 500°C, but sometimes a green color is produced.
+Green quartz is properly known as prasiolite.
+(Although such heated gems are sometimes called “greened amethyst” or “green amethyst,” these are misnomers).
 Further heating causes a complete loss of color.
 Irradiation plus heating may also produce brown, orange, and yellow hues in quartz.

 The heating of amethyst to a brownish-yellow color is carried out on a commercial scale.
 The resulting material is often sold as “Madeira topaz,” a misleading name that should be abandoned.
 A lighter shade has been called “Palmyra topaz,” and reddish stones “Spanish topaz.”
 The color change of amethyst due to heating is not always predictable and fading is a possibility.